Initialization Schemes for Kolmogorov-Arnold Networks: An Empirical Study: Background

 \subsection{Related Work}

 In the existing KAN literature, initialization strategies have only been explored in certain KAN variants (see, e.g., \citet{actnet}), while the standard spline-based architecture has not yet received dedicated attention in this regard.
 A natural starting point for studying initialization is to follow the historical developments in MLP-based architectures, beginning with variance-preserving schemes such as those proposed by LeCun \citep{lecun} and Glorot \citep{glorot}, which stabilize activation variance across layers and mitigate progressive vanishing or explosion.
-Alternatively, architectural modifications such as batch normalization \citep{batchnorm} have been introduced to maintain stable activation distributions and reduce sensitivity to initialization.
 Within the KAN family, Glorot-inspired initialization has been applied successfully to Chebyshev-based variants \citep{rgakans}, though this setting differs substantially from the spline-based case studied here, since it removes the residual term of Eq. (\ref{eq1}) and employs a completely different basis function.
 Consequently, it remains unclear whether such strategies directly transfer to the standard KAN formulation, motivating the investigation presented in this work.
 To the best of our knowledge, the present work provides the first systematic study of initialization strategies for spline-based KANs.